thomassuedbroecker/authors-java-jee/local-dev-junit/README.md

 ## 4. How to configure parameterized a JUnit test?

-The class `Test_GetAuthors` implements the JUnit test.
+The class `Test_GetAuthors` implements the JUnit test with the operation `testGetAuthor`.

-The test is defined as a `ParameterizedTest` and will be repeated with given values inside the test class.
+The test is defined as a `ParameterizedTest` and can be repeated with given values.

-The annotation `@ParameterizedTest` defines for the test two parameters.
+The annotation `@ParameterizedTest` and the value for `name`, the count of the parameters is configured.
+That test has two parameters.

 ```java
     @ParameterizedTest(name = "{index} => name=''{0},{1}''")
 ```

-More details you find here in the [JUnit documentation](https://junit.org/junit5/docs/5.0.1/api/org/junit/jupiter/params/ParameterizedTest.html) and can be repeated by using these input parameters.
+For more details see in the [JUnit documentation](https://junit.org/junit5/docs/5.0.1/api/org/junit/jupiter/params/ParameterizedTest.html) and can be repeated by using these input parameters.

-The concrete test implementation itself is the operation `testGetAuthor`.
-The operation contains the names for the parameters defined before , which we use in the test implementation.
+The concrete test implementation itself happens in the operation `testGetAuthor`.
+The operation contains the names for the parameters defined before.
+These parameters we use in the test implementation.

 ```java
 public void testGetAuthor(